 Mr. Harper is the Murdock Elementary School Science Lab teacher, funded by MESF as part of our mission to provide resources that will enhance the learning environment and educational opportunities of the students at Murdock Elementary School.
-Murdock students have enjoyed coming to the Science Lab during the third nine weeks of school to enrich the lessons that they are learning in their classrooms.
+Murdock students have enjoyed coming to the Science Lab during the first nine weeks of school to enrich the lessons that they are learning in their classrooms.
 Each grade has had several opportunities for hands-on fun!

 Students started their science year by visiting the Science Lab Vegetable Garden.
 While taking a tour of the garden each class picked fresh tomatoes, cucumbers, and bell peppers.
 The fresh vegetables were washed and sliced up for students to sample Murdock’s harvest.
 Our young scientists also learned to use their observation skills to study different types of animals and communicate what’s similar and different between those animals.
 Our youngest scientists then explored the different types of motion through hands-on exploration of common objects and the way those objects move.